k98kurz/tapescript/docs.md

 ## OP_NOT - 46 - x2E

-Pulls a value from the queue, interpreting as a bool; performs logical NOT operation; puts that value onto the queue.
+Pulls a value from the queue; performs bitwise NOT operation; puts result onto the queue.

 Aliases:
 - NOT